First Presbyterian Church (Chicago): Kimbark and 64th Street building

-The Windows

 The stained glass windows were designed by two different studios, R. Toland Wright of Cleveland, and Willett Studies of Philadelphia.
 All are memorials and were installed in stages as funds were raised.

 The windows of the nave, the seating section of the sanctuary, were designed by R. Toland Wright Studios to portray the life of Jesus.
 Each window contains two scenes from the Gospels.
 Below each of the scenes, an angel holds a scroll with a Biblical passage written on it.
 Above each scene, there is a symbol representing that passage.

-The Clerestory Windows

 At the very top of the sanctuary walls, the clerestory windows can be seen.